mad-eye/meteor-mocha-web/README.md

 Meteor-mocha-client allows you to easily and safely run mocha tests within the Meteor framework.
 This means you can write tests that use Meteor collections.

+*CODE_SAMPLE*

+Tests are only included when `METEOR_CLIENT_TEST` is set to true, so they will only exist on environments you specify.

 ## Setup

 1. Install Meteorite if you haven't already `npm install -g meteorite`